plp13/qman/src/qman.1.md

 Each configuration option value in this section must consist of a single Unicode character.

+The default values for this section are sensible enough to allow **Qman** to work with most terminals and/or environments.

 **Section [colours]**
 : Options in this section specify the user interface colours: